Biology Homework Chapter 5: Enzyme Functions

 Textbook assignment: Chapter 5: The Working Cell, sections 10-16.
 Read through the end-of-chapter summary and do a mental self-test using the multiple choice questions.

-- 5.11 Chemical reactions all require activation energy to get started, but the overall rearrangement of atoms from reactant molecules to product molecules may ultimately require more energy from the system's surroundings (endergonic reactions), or release energy into these surroundings (exergonic reactions).
+- 5.11 Chemical Reactions and Energy Chemical reactions all require activation energy to get started, but the overall rearrangement of atoms from reactant molecules to product molecules may ultimately require more energy from the system's surroundings (endergonic reactions), or release energy into these surroundings (exergonic reactions).
 In human metabolic systems, endergonic reactions which require energy input must get this energy from exergonic reactions that release energy.

 Read the following weblecture before chat: Energy and Enzymes